thingdom/node-neo4j/README.md

 ## What is Neo4j?

 Neo4j is a transactional, open-source graph database.
 A graph database manages data in a connected data structure, capable of  representing any kind of data in a very accessible way.
 Information is stored in nodes and relationships connecting them, both of which can have arbitrary properties.
-To learn more visit [What is a Graph Database?](http://neo4j.com/developer/graph-database/)
+To learn more visit [What is a Graph Database?][what-is-a-graph-database]

 <!-- TODO: E.g. "Take a look at the instructions below,